baerengraben/ioBroker.swiss-weather-api/README.md

 1. On Adapter Configuration fill in
    1. ConsumerKey of App
    1. ConsumerSecret of App
-   1. Longitude / Latitude of the chosen location for which forecast is needed. => Please use decimal degrees like 32.30642 / 122.61458
+   1. Longitude / Latitude of the chosen swiss location for which forecast is needed. => Please use decimal degrees like 32.30642 / 122.61458

 This is a scheduled Adapter.
 It is scheduled every 30 minutes and reads the forecast API of SRG-SSR.
 You could change this intervall in instance-view (Schedule).
 A lower intervall is not recomented, since the minimal forecast is 1 hour.
 **So please keep in mind that, after installation, it will take 30 minutes until the forecast data is delivered the frist time and the data-objects in data view are created.**